merliot/projects/garden/README.md

 ## View
 Running started a web server listening on port :80.

 Web browse to the web server address to view the user interface.
+In this case, I'm browsing to 192.168.1.125 on the local network.

 ![View](view.png)